 In today’s cynical world, rows of skulls and an upside-down cross might cause a person to wonder how big a diamond they will be able to make from their ashes in 20 years’ time, or whether they should have lasagne or a Chinese takeaway for dinner.
 The crucifixion film is somewhat harder hitting, though potentially more for the spectacle than as an artistic piece.
 The paintings are nice enough to look at, but there’s something very obvious and archetypal about flowers and crosses when dealing with the big life-death subject.
 They remain aesthetically alluring, but on their own they are commonplace.

 Photos: Jay Shaw-Baker

-The Whoresley Show is at The Outsiders until 14th September 2013, for further information visit here.
+The Whoresley Show is at The Outsiders until 14th September 2013.
+For further information visit the gallery’s website here.